 This review blog was founded on the fact that some dildos are soft, and some dildos are hard, and that firmness makes a big damn difference in how a toy feels inside your body.

-Typically, a harder toy provides more pressure — which means more intense G-spot or prostate stimulation, if the toy curves forward.
+Typically, a harder toy provides more pressure โ€” which means more intense G-spot or prostate stimulation, if the toy curves forward.
 (The G-spot and the prostate are both accessed by pushing into the “anterior” [=front] wall of their respective holes.)
-If you are looking for prostate play more specifically, also review the anal toy section, next…

-If you’re more sensitive, you may get great G-spot stimulation from a soft & squishy ridge.
+If you’re sensitive, you may get great G-spot stimulation from a soft & squishy ridge.
 But many people will seek out extra hardness to locate that spot and push on it.

-- Tantus Acute: Glossy silicone with a spot-friendly curve; semi-firm so it will bend some, for a little give.
+• Tantus Acute: Glossy silicone with a spot-friendly curve; semi-firm so it will bend some, for a little give.
 Amazing as a first pegging dildo (after you get a tapered plug set!).

-- Chrystalino Superior: Perfect for shallow and focused play.
+• Chrystalino Superior: Perfect for shallow and focused play.
 Oooh, the glass bulb curves in, strong pressure.

 Now, FYI, the most intense G-spot / prostate dildo is the Njoy Pure Wand, a hard ‘n’ firm curve of shiny stainless steel.
-The Pure Wand is exceptional for really focused stimulation — but, at $120, it is a lot to invest in a first toy if you’re not sure you’ll like its über-focused pressure.
+The Pure Wand is exceptional for really focused stimulation โ€” but, at $120, it is a lot to invest in a first sex toy if you’re not sure you’ll like its รผber-focused pressure.

 #4.
 Need a Suction Cup, or Harness Compatibility?